James712346/James-Prince/README.md

 | https://github.jamesprince.me/(https://github.jamesprince.me/) | [https://linkedin.jamesprince.me/](http://linkedin.jamesprince.me/) |

 ## About Me
-High school graduate passionate about data engineering and machine learning.
-Proficient in a range of modern technologies including Python, Java and Rust.
+High school graduate, who is passionate about data engineering and machine learning.
+Proficient in a range of modern technologies including Python, Java, and Rust.
 I have experience in the retail industry through my family business stacking shelves and picking orders.

 ### Skills